TeaTime30/PiXit/README.md

 FILE FUNCTIONS
 --------------

--> New AniMates file function NOT implemented
+-> New PiXit file function NOT implemented

--> Open AniMates file function NOT implemented
+-> Open PiXit file function NOT implemented

--> Save AniMates file function NOT implemented
+-> Save PiXit file function NOT implemented

 -> Cut function NOT implemented